Here’s a little scenario for you. If you woke up tomorrow and had no access to caffeine, how would you feel?

 If you’re struggling to focus or feel yourself hitting a slump, get outside.
 I can virtually guarantee that the simple combination of sunlight, oxygen and movement will have you feeling re-energised and re-invigorated in a matter of minutes.

-The most obvious benefit of getting outside is the instant hit of vitamin D, crucial for ATP energy production10.
+The most obvious benefit of getting outside is the instant hit of vitamin D3, crucial for ATP energy production.
 The sunlight will also stimulate the release of serotonin, otherwise known as the ‘feel good’ hormone, for an instant mood boost.
 What’s more, walking in ‘green spaces’ has also been shown to combat brain fatigue and increase productivity.

 The best part about it?
 It’s completely free.
 Next time you’re struggling to focus or stay alert, maybe a short walk is all you need.